 Toast Hawaii is not the only instance of open-faced sandwiches (butterbrot) in German cuisine.
 Butterbrot takes the place of a cooked breakfast or dinner.
 At breakfast, they are eaten with the hands but, at dinner, most often a knife and fork are used to cut the bread.
 If you cut the buttered bread into pieces and eat it with the hand (often used for children), the pieces are called häppchen or stückchen.

-- 1 slice white or wheat sandwich bread
+- 1 slice white bread (or wheat sandwich bread)

-- 1 slice canned or fresh pineapple, drained
+- 1 slice pineapple (canned or fresh, drained)

 - Lightly butter both sides of the bread and place on cookie sheet.

 - Sprinkle with marjoram, if using, and top with cheese.